-Choosing the right shoes for your foot and gait type is key for the most comfortable fit, Levine said.
+Choosing the right shoes for your foot and gait type is key for the most comfortable fit, Levine says.
 A podiatrist can evaluate your feet to determine your arch height and gait, or you can take your old running shoes to almost any athletic shoe store and their in-house experts can help you determine the best fit.

-People with flat feet tend to be pronators, Cunha said, which means that their feet roll inward when running or walking.
+People with flat feet tend to be pronators, Cunha says, which means that their feet roll inward when running or walking.
 If you notice that your shoes are most worn on the top inner edge (in the area around where your big toe sits in the shoe) you likely have this type of foot.
-If that's the case, you should look for shoes with motion control or stability, to keep your feet in proper alignment with your legs, he said.
+If that's the case, you should look for shoes with motion control or stability, to keep your feet in proper alignment with your legs, he explains.

 If you're somewhere in between, you likely have a neutral arch and average gait.
-With this type of foot, Cuhna said you'll likely see even wear in the middle of the shoe.
+With this type of foot, Cuhna says you'll likely see even wear in the middle of the shoe.
 You'll want to look for a pair of sneakers with a mix of cushioning and support.

 Best running shoes for flat feet

 These shoes have a well-cushioned footbed and provide a good amount of arch support, which can minimize the pain and foot aches that people with flat feet experience, says Cunha.
-Other features, like a stable base and heel counter will help ensure you feel good (and stay upright!) throughout your entire run.
+Other features, like a stable base and heel counter, will help ensure you feel good (and stay upright!) throughout your entire run.

-Cunha's next pick is well ventilated, so it's great for those who run hot — literally.
+Cunha's next pick is well-ventilated, so it's great for those who run hot — literally.
 While the included footbed provides a solid amount of cushioning with each step, it can be removed and replaced with your favorite shoe insert, for a more custom fit.

 Best running shoes for neutral feet